AnthonyByansi/INFITX-Empowerment-Hub/README.md

 ## License 📃

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the BSD 3-Clause "New" or "Revised" License - see the [LICENSE](./LICENSE) file for details.

 ## Contact 📞